 The Swiss Cheese Plant is an exotic plant that has the most fascinating leaves.
 They grow in these beautiful heart shapes that, once matured, split into the iconic Swiss cheese pattern.
-It enjoys living in a bright space, away from direct sunlight and looks spectacular in our Aina Indoor Planter.
+It enjoys living in a bright space, away from direct sunlight and looks spectacular in our Plant Pots with legs.

 During the warmer spring & summer months, your Monstera Deliciosa will require more regular feeding than through the colder autumn and winter months.
 If you spot that the leaves are yellowing and drooping, it's likely a sign your Monstera Deliciosa is feeling a little malnourished and could do with an extra serving of fertilizer.

 Create a visual delight full of energy and personality with the Pilea.
 This plant likes indirect sunlight and is perfect to add decoration to tabletops, windowsills and side desks in our Nora Concrete Pot for contrast.
 This attractive indoor plant will sprout plantlets from the soil which makes it a fantastic plant for first time propagators.